Matte (filmmaking): Bi-pack process

 To begin a bipack matte filming, the live action portion is shot.
 The film is loaded and projected onto a piece of glass that has been painted first black, then white.
 The matte artist decides where the matte line will be and traces it on the glass, then paints in the background or scenery to be added.
 Once the painting is finished the matte artist scrapes away the paint on the live action portions of the glass.
 The original footage and a clean reel are loaded into the bi-pack with the original threaded so it passes the shutter in front of the clean film.
 The glass is lit from behind, so that when the reels are both run, only the live action is transferred to the clean film.
 The reel of original footage is then removed and a piece of black cloth is placed behind the glass.
 The glass is lit from the front and the new reel is rewound and run again.
 The black cloth prevents the already exposed footage from being exposed a second time; the background scenery has been added to the live action.

 Rotoscoping

-The rotoscope was a device used to project film (namely live-action footage) onto a canvas to act as a reference for artists.
+The rotoscope was a device used to project live-action footage onto a canvas to act as a reference for artists.
 Walt Disney used the technique extensively in Snow White and the Seven Dwarfs in order to make the human characters' motions more realistic.
 The film went significantly over budget due to the complexity of the animation.

 The technique had a few other uses, such as in 2001: A Space Odyssey where artists manually traced and painted alpha mattes for each frame.
-Rotoscoping was also used to achieve the fluid animations in Prince of Persia, which were impressive for the time.
-Unfortunately, the technique is very time-consuming, and trying to capture semi-transparency with the technique was difficult.
+Rotoscoping was also used to achieve the fluid animations in the 1989 video game Prince of Persia, which were considered impressive for the time.
+The technique is very time-consuming, and trying to capture semi-transparency with the technique was difficult.
 A digital variant of rotoscoping exists today, with software helping users avoid some of the tedium; for instance, interpolating mattes between a few frames.